What is an ophthalmologist?

 Also, there are more than twice as many optometrists as ophthalmologists in the United States, so it may be easier for you to find an optometrist near you or schedule an eye exam more conveniently of you choose to have your routine eye exam performed by an OD.

-For these reasons, most of the eye doctors that appear in All About Vision’s Eye Doctor Locator are optometrists.
+For these reasons, most of the eye doctors that appear in All About Vision’s Doctor Locator feature are optometrists.